HoTT activities fall into four categories:

 HoTT is active in public relations – to raise awareness of issues of concern and to tell people about HoTT activities

 HoTT also speaks out on issues of concern to HoTT supporters to public authorities and others – particularly in consultation exercises.
 Comments were made in 2016 to Kirklees Council as part of its consultation on the Kirklees Local Development Plan proposals covering the next 15 years.
 More recently, HoTT has commented on the Holmfirth Town Centre Traffic proposals and in March 2019 sponsored the motion for the Holme Valley Parish Council to declare a Climate Emergency.
+We are currently supporting the Holmfirth Parish Council Climate Emergency standing committee with implementing its Climate Emergency Action Plan; several of our management team are co-opted onto the committee and its working groups.

 Press contact: Greta Bradley – firstname.lastname@example.org